davsar89/ISS_AGILE_FERMI_coordinates_calculator/README.md

-# python script to retrieve International Space Station (ISS) or Fermi satellite (GLAST) coordinates at any time
+# python script to retrieve International Space Station (ISS) or Fermi satellite (GLAST) or AGILE satellites coordinates at any time

-- `satellite_coordinates.py` : Python script containing a class to get ISS or Fermi coordinates (longitude in degrees, latitude in degrees, altitude in kilometers) at a given time.
+- `satellite_coordinates.py` : Python script containing a class to get ISS or Fermi OR AGILE coordinates (longitude in degrees, latitude in degrees, altitude in kilometers) at a given time.
 The method (function) of the class called `get_satellite_coordinates` takes input time that uses the Python `datetime` object.

 - See `test.py` for usage example